Migration From Within the Region and State

 Educational Attainment of those Moving from Outside of Oregon into the Region

-People who move into the region from another state or abroad have a generally higher level of educational attainment than the region’s overall population.
-40.4 percent of people who move to the region from another state or abroad have a Bachelor’s degree, while 28.7 percent of the region’s overall population age 25 and over does.
+People who move into the Region from another state or abroad have a generally higher level of educational attainment than the Region’s overall population.
+45.7 percent of people who move to the Region from another state or abroad have a bachelor’s degree, while 30.1 percent of the Region’s overall population age 25 and over holds the same degree.

 Where do Oregon State University Students Go After Graduation?